 The Company carries its investments at fair value, as determined by its Board of Directors.
 Securities that are publicly traded are valued at the closing price on the valuation date.
 Securities for which a limited market exists, such as participations in syndicated loans, are valued at the indicative bid price on the valuation date from the respective originating syndication agent's trading desk.
 Debt and equity securities that are not publicly traded are valued at fair value as determined in good faith by the Board of Directors.
-The Company currently engages Standard & Poor's Loan Evaluation Service (S&P) to perform independent valuations of some of its investments.
-The Board of Directors uses the recommended valuations as prepared by S&P as a component of the foundation for the final fair value determination.
-In making such determination, the Board of Directors values non-convertible debt securities at cost plus amortized original issue discount plus payment in kind ("PIK") interest, if any, unless adverse factors lead to a determination of a lesser valuation.
+The Company currently engages Standard & Poor's Securities Evaluations, Inc. ("SPSE") to perform independent valuations of some of its investments.
+The Board of Directors uses opinions of value submitted by SPSE as a component of the foundation for the final fair value determination of such investments.
+In making fair value determinations, the Board of Directors values non-convertible debt securities at cost plus amortized original issue discount plus payment in kind ("PIK") interest, if any, unless adverse factors lead to a determination of a lesser valuation.
 In valuing convertible debt, equity, success or exit fees or other equity-like securities, the Board of Directors determines the fair value based on the collateral, the issuer's ability to make payments, the earnings of the issuer, sales to third parties of similar securities, the comparison to publicly traded securities, discounted cash flow and other pertinent factors.
 Due to the uncertainty inherent in the valuation process, such estimates of fair value may differ significantly from the values that would have resulted had a ready market for the securities existed, and the differences could be material.
 Additionally, changes in the market environment and other events that may occur over the life of the investments may cause the gains ultimately realized on these investments to be different than the valuation currently assigned.
-Because there is a delay between when the Company closes a loan and when the loan can be evaluated by S&P, new loans are not valued immediately by S&P; rather, the Board of Directors makes its own independent determination about the value of the loan in accordance with the Company's valuation policy without the input of S&P. Because S&P does not perform independent valuations of equity securities, the Board of Directors also determines the fair value of these investments without the input of S&P. The Board of Directors considers a number of qualitative and quantitative factors in current market conditions when performing valuations and is ultimately responsible for the fair value and disclosure of investments in the financial statements.
+Because there is a delay between when the Company closes a loan and when the loan can be evaluated by SPSE, new loans are not evaluated immediately by SPSE; rather, the Board of Directors makes its own independent determination about the value of the loan in accordance with the Company's valuation policy without the input of SPSE.
+Because SPSE does not perform independent valuations of the Company's equity securities, the Board of Directors also determines the fair value of these investments without the input of SPSE.
+The Board of Directors considers a number of qualitative and quantitative factors in current market conditions when performing valuations and is ultimately responsible for the fair value and disclosure of investments in the financial statements.